MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 **The second version of the draft of the book is online now!!**

 Compared to the first version, which was online one year ago, the second version has been improved in various ways.
-For example, we corrected some typos, reorganized some contents to make them clearer, and added Chapter 10, which was not included in the first version.
+For example, we replotted most of the figures, reorganized some contents to make them clearer, corrected some typos, and added Chapter 10, which was not included in the first version.

 I put the first draft of this book online in August 2022.
 Up to now, I have received valuable feedback from many readers worldwide.
 I want to express my gratitude to these readers.